Gulsah-G/mywebsite_blogdown/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am passionate about quantitative research and data science.
 On my website, you will find projects and blogs that may be helpful for your own work.
-Stay tuned especially if you are looking for tips and tricks in R!
+Stay tuned, especially if you are looking for tips and tricks in R!